Page last updated: Friday 14 September 2021

-We need to make some changes to the way we operate our halls, to ensure your stay remains safe and enjoyable.
+We have made some changes to the way we operate our halls, to ensure your stay remains safe and enjoyable.
 Any measures we put in place are based on the latest guidance published by Public Health England and informed by LSE’s academic expertise.

 Your hall is the base from which you'll settle into the LSE community, explore London and make friends.
 We want to make it as welcoming, inclusive and vibrant during the coronavirus pandemic as we know it can be.